ImperialCollegeLondon/rse_further_git_course/episodes/l2-01-managing_contributions.md

 teaching: 20
 exercises: 10
 questions:
+- "How to pull and push using git?"
 - "What is the difference between forking and branching?"
 - "How can my group use GitHub pull requests to manage changes to a code?"
 - "How can I suggest changes to other people's code?"